The Best Ramen & Noodles in the Greater Sacramento Area

 Jinme Ramen & Sushi Bar | Auburn

 You don’t have to drive all the way to the city to get traditional Japanese ramen.
-Jinme has all the classic selections, including tonkotsu ramen with pork and tempura shrimp, and spicy ramen with braised pork belly.
+Located in Auburn, Jinme has all the classic selections, including tonkotsu ramen with pork and tempura shrimp, and spicy ramen with braised pork belly.
 They also serve udon, a similar soup with thick noodles, sushi and bento boxes.

 Kansai Ramen & Sushi House | Tahoe Park